keboola/developers-docs/overview/encryption.md

 Decryption is only executed when serializing configuration to the configuration file for the Docker container.
-The decrypted data are stored on the Docker host drive and are deleted immediatelly after the container finishes.
+The decrypted data are stored on the Docker host drive and are deleted immediately after the container finishes.
 The actual component code always reads the decrypted data.

 ## UI Interaction
-When saving arbitrary configuration data, values marked by `#` character are automatically encrypted.
+When saving arbitrary configuration data, values marked by the `#` character are automatically encrypted.
 Given the following configuration:

 {: .image-popup}
 ![Screenshot - Configuration editor - before](/overview/encryption-1.png)

-Once you save the configuration, you will receive:
+After you save the configuration, you will receive:

 {: .image-popup}
 ![Screenshot - Configuration editor - after](/overview/encryption-2.png)

 Once the configuration has been saved, the value is encrypted and there is no way to decrypt it.
 What values are encrypted is defined by the component.
 It means you cannot freely encrypt any value unless the component explicitly supports it.

-For example, if the component states that it requires the configuration:
+For example, if the component states that it requires the configuration

 {% highlight json %}
 {